01-edu/public/docs/setup_of_external_repo.md

 - Go to event, and launch the event `yourcampus/Div-custom`
 - Add yourself and other testing accounts to the newly launched event.
 - Test your subject by creating a group and launching an audit.
-  If the paths are correctly inputed and your repository is correctly publicly published on gitHub pages, you will see your subject and your audit in the platform.
+  If the paths are correctly inputed and your repository is correctly publicly published on GitHub pages, you will see your subject and your audit in the platform.

-## Setup of your docker repository
+## Setup of your Docker repository

-1. Sign in your docker hub account and link it to your repository.
+1. Sign in your Docker Hub account and link it to your repository.
-2. In your account, go to your settings and link your github account.
+2. In your account, go to your settings and link your GitHub account.
-3. Create a repository named “test” and make sure that your github account is linked.
+3. Create a repository named “test” and make sure that your GitHub account is linked.
    If you see this image,
    ![sceenshot 2](img/adding-exercises-repository/2.png)
-   It means your github account is correctly linked.
+   It means your GitHub account is correctly linked.
 4. In the Builds tab configure the automated build settings as below (for the go tests).
    ![sceenshot 3](img/adding-exercises-repository/3.png)
 5. Once the build is complete (it can take 5 to 15 mins).
 Go back to the attributes of the exercise,